freshcakewtf/generativeVoiceOver/README.md

     Place these keys in the respective sections of the script or set them as environment variables.

 4.	**Modify Utils.py (optional)**:
-    You can customize the following parameters in [utils.py](/workspaces/generativeVoiceOver/utils.py) with your own custom values.
+    You can customize the following parameters in [utils.py](/workspaces/generativeVoiceOver/utils.py) with your own values.

 ## How to Use